What should you pay your employees?

-Whether it’s the VP of Marketing or the Director of Sales, what is essential is that you look at all of the tasks and projects that are on that person’s list (or scorecard).
-Once you do that, you can apply the proper title for that series of tasks and projects.
+Whether it’s the VP of Marketing or the Director of Sales, what is essential when building a payments structure is that you look at all the tasks and projects that are on that person’s list or scorecard.
+Once you have done that, you can apply a more suitable title based on that series of tasks and projects.

 - Apply a proper title

-I also like to have three levels in place for every role.
+It’s really useful to have three levels in place for every role in your payment structure.